appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 <br/><br/>

 1. In your application, drag an Input widget onto the canvas, name it _inp\_Email_, and set its label as **Email**.
-2. Drag a Button widget onto the canvas, configure it as shown below:
+2. Drag a Button widget onto the canvas and configure it as shown below:
     * Name it _btn\_SendEmail_
     * Set the label as _Send Welcome Email_
 3. Under **Editor** > **Queries**, click **New query/API**.